Jurors deadlock on Jodi Arias penalty; retrial set

 The trial was streamed live on the Internet and became a real-life soap opera to people around the globe.
 Some even traveled to Phoenix to attend the trial and became fans of the fiery prosecutor, Juan Martinez, who repeatedly tangled with Arias during her testimony.
 They sought his autograph outside court and had pictures taken with him, prompting the defense to argue for a mistrial.
-Their
+Their request was denied.

 The trial's penalty phase also featured dramatic statements by Alexander's sister and brother as they described how their lives were shattered by the loss of their beloved sibling.